-Bergen County’s retail geography is shaped in part by the county’s blue-law environment, which restricts most non-essential retail on Sundays and concentrates shopping demand into weekdays and Saturdays along the Route 4 and Route 17 corridor in Paramus.
-Westfield Garden State Plaza, operated by Unibail-Rodamco-Westfield (URW), is the dominant retail property on that corridor, drawing from a catchment of approximately 940,000 Bergen County residents augmented by shoppers from northern New Jersey and New York state border communities.
+Bergen County’s retail geography is shaped in part by the county’s blue-law environment, which restricts most non-essential retail on Sundays along the Route 4 and Route 17 corridor in Paramus.
+Westfield Garden State Plaza, operated by Unibail-Rodamco-Westfield (URW), opened in 1957 and is a leading retail property on that corridor, drawing from a catchment of approximately 940,000 Bergen County residents augmented by shoppers from northern New Jersey and New York state border communities.

 The anchor structure places Macy’s, Neiman Marcus, and Nordstrom across the department store tier.
 The luxury boutique circuit covers Gucci, Louis Vuitton, Tiffany and Co, Ferragamo, Burberry, and Coach.
 The contemporary fashion register includes Zara, H and M, Aritzia, Mango, and a full mid-premium specialty complement.
-Arc’teryx, lululemon, and Dick’s Sporting Goods cover the athletic category.
+Arc’teryx and lululemon cover the athletic category.
 AMC and a comprehensive food-hall and restaurant complement anchor entertainment and dining.

-The Route 4 and Route 17 intersection in Paramus functions as one of the most concentrated retail corridors in the United States, a density driven by the combination of Bergen County population concentration, blue-law traffic consolidation, and the absence of Sunday competition from most retail formats.
+The Route 4 and Route 17 intersection in Paramus is one of the most concentrated retail corridors in the United States, reflecting Bergen County’s population density.
 I-80, Route 4, the Garden State Parkway, and NJ Transit bus connections provide multi-directional access from northern and central New Jersey and the New York state border communities.

 Verified signals on brand expansion, store openings, and mall development.
 Free.